PoProstuWitold/homeserver/ports/README.md

 ## 1. Public IP and Port Forwarding

 If your ISP offers a static IP address then get it.
 It won't cost that much and it will make your life easier.
-Also ensure if your ISP **doesn't block** port forwarding for certain ports.
+Also ensure if your ISP **doesn't block** port forwarding for certain or all ports.

 If your ISP doesn't offer static IP then you have to get your own router.
 Otherwise you don't have to do it but I really recommend you to get one.
 I personally use [ASUS RT-AX53U](https://www.asus.com/networking-iot-servers/wifi-routers/asus-wifi-routers/rt-ax53u/) which costed me about 50 euro.

 With dynamic public IP you have the problem that it is...
 Well dynamic haha.
 So it changes.
-With various frequency but eventually changes.
+With various frequency but it eventually changes.

 You have to use [DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS).
 Most ASUS devices have it already built-in in router with DDNS address that looks like ``your-name.asuscomm.com``.
 Check if your device has such function.
 If not or you think ASUS DDNS isn't reliable, then you can always use different methods to do it.